tdarowsk/get-taste-app/README.md

 - AI-driven chat or dynamic conversation features

 ## Project Status
 This project is currently in its MVP phase and under active development.
-Enhancements and additional features may be introduced based on user feedback.

 ## License
 This project is licensed under the MIT License.